Games & Quizzes

 /ˈCHēriNG/

 shouting for joy or in praise or encouragement.
-To give a loud shout of encouragement to someone.
+To make someone feel happier or less worried.

 Government building in Washington where the United States Senate and the House of Representatives meet.